cmu-db/benchbase/README.md

 | `ycsb` | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: | |

 ## Modifications to Original
 This fork contains a number of significant **structural** modifications to the original project.
-This was done in an effort to cleanup and modernize the code base, not to alter the spirit or function of the project.
+This was done in an effort to clean up and modernize the code base, not to alter the spirit or function of the project.
 To this end, I did my best to leave the actual benchmark code **functionally** unchanged while improving where possible.
 My modifications are summarized below:

 * Moved from Ant to Maven
     * Reorganized project to fit Maven structure